paulwin1/docs/_articles/media-production-on-pop.md

 GIMP is a free and open-source raster graphics editor used for image retouching and editing, free-form drawing, converting between different image formats, and more specialized tasks.

 Install Directly From the Pop!\_Shop

+### Krita

+Developed by KDE, Krita is a free and open-source raster graphics editor designed primarily for digital painting and 2D animation.
+It features an OpenGL-accelerated canvas, colour management support, an advanced brush engine, non-destructive layers and masks, group-based layer management, vector artwork support and switchable customisation profiles.

+Install Directly From the Pop!\_Shop